Transitioning to a low carbon economy

 We are committed to investing in clean energy, with a focus on low cost generation technologies such as wind and solar.
 Legal & General Capital is also looking to new technologies that are expected to bring about a significant change in the ways we will consume and pay for power in the future.

-In the next five years we are looking to:
+In the five years from 2017 we set ourselves targets to:

 - Reduce the number of carbon intensive companies that we own in our shareholder funds and replace them with less carbon intensive companies.
-By the end of 2017 we will publish the carbon intensity of our own balance sheet.
+From 2017 onwards we are publishing the carbon intensity of our own balance sheet.

 - Deliver insurance solutions to support low cost energy efficient homes.

 - Engage with investee companies globally to build strong governance and strategies that are resilient and adaptive to changing policy and technology.
-In 2017 we will engage with 84 companies as part of Climate Impact Pledge.
+In 2017 we aimed to engage with at least 84 companies as part of the Climate Impact Pledge.

 - Help clients understand better the risk and opportunities created by the low carbon transition through education and then provide investment solutions to finance and benefit from the low carbon transition.

 - Support the development of key technologies with the potential to accelerate the transition to a low carbon economy.

 - Develop low carbon, energy efficient homes in our housing business.

 Provide capital for up to 5% of the UK clean energy market, enough to sustainably power 5% of all UK households by 2021.